tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Development Version Tracker - Mainsystem PHP Project This document tracks the development progress, versions, and notable changes for the Mainsystem PHP project.

-Version 0.19.0 - Granular Role Permissions for Room Reservations (2025-06-02)
+Version 0.20.0 - Granular Role Permissions for Room CRUD (2025-06-02)
 Date: 2025-06-02

 Features Implemented:

 Config.php Updates:
-Defined new, more specific capability constants for room reservation management within the CAPABILITIES array:
+Defined new, more specific capability constants for room entity management within the CAPABILITIES array:
-CREATE_ROOM_RESERVATIONS: To create own reservation requests.
+VIEW_ROOMS: To view the list of rooms.
+CREATE_ROOMS: To add new rooms.
-EDIT_OWN_ROOM_RESERVATIONS: (Future Use) To edit own pending reservations.
+EDIT_ROOMS: To edit existing rooms.
-CANCEL_OWN_ROOM_RESERVATIONS: To cancel own pending reservations.
-VIEW_ALL_ROOM_RESERVATIONS: To view all room reservations (admin/manager).
-APPROVE_DENY_ROOM_RESERVATIONS: To approve/deny pending reservations (admin/manager).
-EDIT_ANY_ROOM_RESERVATION: (Future Use) To edit any reservation (super admin).
-DELETE_ANY_ROOM_RESERVATION: (Future Use) To delete any reservation record (super admin).
-The previously broader MANAGE_OPEN_OFFICE_RESERVATIONS capability was commented out as it's superseded by these more granular ones for room bookings.
+DELETE_ROOMS: To delete rooms.
+The existing MANAGE_ROOMS capability is retained, potentially as a legacy/super capability.
+The userHasCapability() function was slightly adjusted to allow users with MANAGE_ROOMS to implicitly have all granular room permissions, facilitating a smoother transition.

 OpenOfficeController.php Modifications:
-Updated existing room reservation methods to use the new granular capabilities for access control: roomreservations(): Now protected by VIEW_ALL_ROOM_RESERVATIONS. createreservation(): Now protected by CREATE_ROOM_RESERVATIONS. cancelreservation(): Now protected by CANCEL_OWN_ROOM_RESERVATIONS. approvereservation(): Now protected by APPROVE_DENY_ROOM_RESERVATIONS. denyreservation(): Now protected by APPROVE_DENY_ROOM_RESERVATIONS.
+Updated the room CRUD methods to use the new granular capabilities for access control: rooms(): Now protected by VIEW_ROOMS. addRoom(): Now protected by CREATE_ROOMS. editRoom(): Now protected by EDIT_ROOMS. deleteRoom(): Now protected by DELETE_ROOMS.
-Added placeholder methods for future functionalities, each protected by its new specific capability: editMyReservation($reservationId): Protected by EDIT_OWN_ROOM_RESERVATIONS. editAnyReservation($reservationId): Protected by EDIT_ANY_ROOM_RESERVATION. deleteAnyReservation($reservationId): Protected by DELETE_ANY_ROOM_RESERVATION.
-Room entity management methods (rooms, addRoom, editRoom, deleteRoom) remain protected by MANAGE_ROOMS.
+Reservation-related methods continue to use their own specific granular permissions.

 Database Seeding (Conceptual):
-Noted the requirement to update the role_permissions table in the database to assign these new capabilities to appropriate roles (e.g., 'admin', 'user').
+Noted the requirement to update the role_permissions table in the database to assign these new room CRUD capabilities to appropriate roles (e.g., 'admin', 'office_manager').
 Example SQL INSERT statements were provided for guidance.

 Key Changes & Fixes:
-Implemented a more detailed and flexible permission system for room reservations.
+Implemented a more detailed and flexible permission system for managing room entities.
-Allows for finer control over which roles can perform specific actions related to bookings.
+Allows for finer control over which roles can view, create, edit, or delete rooms.
-Prepared the groundwork for future edit/delete functionalities for reservations by defining and protecting their respective capabilities.
+The MANAGE_ROOMS capability can still be used as an overarching permission for full room control if desired, while specific actions are checked against the new granular capabilities.

 To-Do / Next Steps:
-Implement the actual logic for editMyReservation, editAnyReservation, and deleteAnyReservation.
-Update the admin UI for role permission management (role_access_settings.php) to include these new capabilities so they can be assigned to roles dynamically.
+Update the admin UI for role permission management (role_access_settings.php) to include these new room CRUD capabilities so they can be assigned to roles dynamically.
-Adjust UI elements (e.g., show/hide buttons) based on these new granular permissions.
+Adjust UI elements in the room management views (e.g., show/hide "Add New Room", "Edit", "Delete" buttons) based on these new granular permissions for a more refined user experience.
+(Partial implementation already exists in rooms_list.php for Add/Edit/Delete based on MANAGE_ROOMS, this would be refined).

+Version 0.19.0 - Granular Role Permissions for Room Reservations (2025-06-02)
+Date: 2025-06-02

+Features Implemented:

+Config.php Updates:
+Defined new, more specific capability constants for room reservation management.

+OpenOfficeController.php Modifications:
+Updated existing room reservation methods to use the new granular capabilities for access control.
+Added placeholder methods for future edit/delete reservation functionalities, protected by their new specific capabilities.

+Database Seeding (Conceptual):
+Noted the requirement to update the role_permissions table to assign new reservation capabilities.

+Key Changes & Fixes:
+Implemented a more detailed permission system for room reservations.
+Prepared for future edit/delete functionalities.

 Version 0.18.0 - Dynamic Time Slot Filtering in Reservation Form (2025-06-02)
 Date: 2025-06-02